sarl/sarl-jekyll-website/docs/official/reference/Runtime.md

 A simple way to avoid the race condition is to make the operation thread-safe by using the `synchronized` keyword.

-> **_Caution:_** If a field is assessed from a function called from an event handler, then the synchronization issue
-> still may occur, if neither the function is synchronized nor the event handler.
+<p markdown="1"><span class="label label-danger">Caution</span> If a field is assessed from a function called from an event handler, then the synchronization issue still may occur, if neither the function is synchronized nor the event handler.</p>

 ### 5.2.
 The Synchronized Keyword